Football Removal of the Helmet Penalty

-Removing your helmet during a game of football can be costly.
+Removing your helmet during a game of football can be costly, as there is a strict rule at most levels of the game that players on the field cannot be unhelmeted.
+Removing your helmet on the field before, during, or after a play may get you flagged for a penalty.
 This penalty is most often called during celebrations after touchdowns.
-Players are not allowed to celebrate without a helmet on, and they also are not allowed to take their helmet off on the field on purpose.
-This penalty is in place to keep the game running smoothly and fairly.
+Players are not allowed to celebrate without a helmet on, and they also are not allowed to take their helmets off on the field on purpose.
+This penalty is in place to keep the game running smoothly and to protect players.

-A player is not allowed to remove their helmet during a celebration in the endzone or other demonstration while on the field.
+A player is not allowed to remove their helmet during a celebration in the end zone or other demonstration while on the field.
 This includes confrontations with officials, teammates, opponents, or members of either sideline.
-This rule coincides with the accidental removal of the helmet during a play, where a player is required to sit out for the next play.

-This rule may not be enforced on game winning plays since the game is deemed over after the score.
-This is not an excuse to take off your helmet and possibly throw it, which can be dangerous as the helmet is made of a hard material.
-This penalty is not called that often and most often occurs in the endzone during a celebration.
-The NFL and NCAA are notorious for not allowing big scale celebrations after a team scores.
+This rule may not be enforced on game-winning plays since the game is deemed over after the score.
+This is not an excuse to take off your helmet and possibly throw it, which can be dangerous as the helmet is made of hard material.
+This penalty is not called often, and most often occurs in the end zone during a celebration.
+The NFL and NCAA are notorious for not allowing big-scale celebrations after a team scores.
 The NFL has recently allowed celebrations to come back, but taking the helmet off is still illegal.

 The signal for the illegal removal of the helmet is the same signal for all other unsportsmanlike penalties.
-The referee will extend both arms out similarly to the incomplete pass signal.
+The referee will extend both arms out horizontally.
 Instead of crossing his arms to signal an incomplete pass, he will stay in this position.
-He will also point with one arm to the side of the offending team.
+He will also point with one arm to the offending team’s side following the unsportsmanlike conduct signal.